-The Swedish Northern Horse is another hardworking horse built for cold weather.
+The Swedish Northern horse is another hardworking horse built for cold weather.
 Its winter coat gets extremely thick, and its tail will widen to help protect it from freezing temperatures.
-It’s average height stands at about 15 hands and is often black, though other colors exist.
+It is average height stands at about 15 hands and is often black, though other colors exist.

 Height is the determining factor that separates horses from ponies.
 Most experts consider any horse under 14 hands to be a pony, so though the next examples are technically ponies, they are just short horses in our book.